nav33nb/nav33nb/README.md

 # Hello There ✌️
-Passionate individual with keen interest in software solutions possessing a broad knowledge base acquired from diverse projects encompassing development, security, and research.
+Passionate individual with keen interest in software solutions possessing a broad knowledge base acquired from diverse projects from software development, devops, security, and research.
 Formerly engaged in developing, maintaining and securing high-performing micro-services based software solutions.
 Currently expanding skills in Kubernetes, Networking and Automation, actively seeking new opportunities for collaboration and further work in these domains.

 * 🌱 I’m currently learning DevOps, Kubernetes, Ansible, Networking & Security
 * 💬 Ask me about Kubernetes, Docker, Terraform IaC, Automation